For Seminarians and Clergy

 CPE.org offers Clinical Pastoral Education (CPE) built around convenience and accessibility.
 With CPE.org, you can obtain much of your training online—from wherever you are.
 Enrolling in one or more of our CPE.org CPE units that focus on the needs of seminarians, clergy, and community lay leaders will provide you with an opportunity to learn conceptual understandings based on the behavioral sciences, as well as gain hands-on experience engaging individuals in need of spiritual care, relevant to your ministerial work.

-As a CPE.org student, you will fulfill your educational hours online through self-guided courses and live video conferencing, and obtain your required clinical spiritual care hours on site at a designated location.
+As a CPE.org student, you will fulfill your educational hours online through Interactive Distance Learning courses and live video conferencing, and obtain your required clinical spiritual care hours on site at a designated location.
 For example, a house of worship can be a site for clinical training; this will enable some students to take a CPE.org unit while simultaneously serving their parish or congregation.

 CPE.org units for seminarians, clergy, and community lay leaders include:

-- Self-guided online courses specifically addressing the needs of seminarians, clergy, and community lay leaders, such as
+- Interactive Distance Learning online courses specifically addressing the needs of seminarians, clergy, and community lay leaders, such as

 - Powerful Communication Techniques